Last updated on August 20th, 2022 at 12:36 am

-What is it: Dimethicone is a silicone product that’s used as a skin conditioning agent, hair conditioning agent, and emollient (skin softener).
-Depending on how it’s made, it can also be used as an industrial lubricant and caulk.
-It’s also a main ingredient of Silly Putty.
 According to EWG, “Dimethicone is a mixture of fully methylated linear siloxane polymers end blocked with trimethylsiloxy units.”
 In other words, it’s a highly industrialized, highly synthesized non-natural ingredient.
-It’s also known at “polydimethylsiloxane”
+It’s also known as “polydimethylsiloxane”

-Why is it a risk: According to the Environmental Canada Domestic Substance List, dimethicone is bioaccumulative in humans and wildlife.
-Basically it pollutes our bodies and environments and accumulates in our organs.
+Basically, it pollutes our bodies and environments and accumulates in our organs.
 It’s not a known carcinogen or anything like that, but why add to the toxic load of environmental toxins that we add to our bodies on a daily basis?
 In addition, poisonous hydrochloric gas is emitted during the chemical production of this ingredient.

 - Personal Lubricant

 Companies That Use Dimethicone In Some of Their Products.

 - Jason Naturals

 - Avalon Organics

 There are definitely worse chemicals than dimethicone, but there are definitely healthier, more natural options.
 Why use a silicon-based polymer when you can use a natural oil or butter as an emollient or skin conditioner?
 It’s used in shampoos and conditioners to make your hair feel soft and silky.

 However, it’s not really making your hair softer–it’s just coating the hair so it feels this way.
 It’s one of those ingredients that’s used in lotions to trick us into thinking it’s healing our skin because it makes the skin feel soft.
 In reality, it’s only covering problems and not fostering actual healing.